j-a-ball/nlp-pretrain-data-diversity/README.md

 ## Results:

-  The separately trained language models did not vary significantly in their finetuned SQuAD performance.
-Put differently, the additional 10,000 news articles did not provide enough opportunity for the models to learn different behavior.
-This suggests that the impacts of dataset diversity would only be felt (a) when data are few, which is not normally the case for pretraining, or (b) when the diversity-selected dataset is significantly larger than a mere 10,000 short news articles.
+  The separately trained BERT language models did not vary significantly in their finetuned SQuAD performance.
+The model pretrained on articles selected according to trigram language model entropy performed best, although this finding is probably not significant.
+It seems that the additional 10,000 news articles did not provide enough opportunity for the models to learn different behavior.
+This suggests that the impacts of dataset diversity would only be felt (a) when data are few, which is not normally the case for pretraining, or (b) when the diversity-selected dataset is a couple orders of magnitude larger than a mere 10,000 short news articles.

+  Two heuristics developed from this project:
+    1. Pretrain datasets for NLP models at the scale of BERT should consist of 100M words or more.
+    2. Simpler language models, such as trigram language models, are well suited to the task of selecting data inputs for more complex language models.

 Please reach out to me at {jonball -at- stanford -dot- edu} if you would like to try scaling up this project!